Selling Fine Art Photography Online Is Hard

 Selling Fine Art Photography Online: The “Normal” Way

-If we go right back to the beginning, to the day when you first decided to enter the fine art photography market and sell your work online, how did you decide what you needed to do to make it all work?
+Think back to the beginning, to the day when you first decided to enter the fine art photography market.

-Most new photographers tend to look around at what everyone else in the same field is doing, and use that information to understand what we might call the standard way of doing business.
+Most new photographers tend to look at what everyone else is doing to get an idea of the standard way of doing business.

-What this usually reveals is a system whereby photographers build a website with galleries, slideshows, and image pages where potential customers can see their work and conveniently order prints in various sizes and finishes, and purchase other related products.
+This usually reveals a system whereby photographers build a website with galleries, slideshows, and image pages where potential customers can see their work and conveniently order prints in various sizes and finishes, and purchase other related products.

-With so many of these types of direct-sale websites around, it’s easy to think this is the right way to do things, an obvious notion further supported by the plethora of template-based websites designed specifically for e-commerce, such as those offered by Zenfolio, SmugMug, or PhotoShelter, for example.
+It’s easy to think this is the right way to do things, a notion further supported by the abundance of template-based websites designed specifically for e-commerce, such as those offered by Zenfolio, SmugMug, or PhotoShelter, for example.

-What I’m more concerned with is how those solutions are being used by fine art photographers, which I’ll get to shortly.
+What I’m more concerned with is how those solutions are used by fine art photographers.

-Then we have other types of online sales platforms, such as the online galleries offered by Fine Art America or Etsy and the like, where you’re just one of many artists being represented on the same website.
-Although you’re just one artist out of many, the sheer size and scale of those platforms can sometimes be to your advantage, as long as you know how to work the system, as it were.
+In those cases, you’re just one of many artists being represented on the same website.
+Although you’re just one artist out of many, the size and scale of those platforms can sometimes be to your advantage, as long as you know how to work the system.

-Both online galleries and many of the template-based website solutions out there also have some kind of connection with printing labs, making it easy for people to buy your work without your direct involvement in any part of the process, other than getting paid, which is always nice, right?
+Both online galleries and many of the template-based website solutions also have a connection with printing labs, making it easy for people to buy your work without your direct involvement in any part of the process, other than getting paid, which is always nice 🙂

-Essentially, then, that’s what most fine art photographers who are new to selling their photography online think of as the standard way of doing business.
+Essentially, then, this is what most new fine art photographers think of as the standard way of doing business.

 Sounds like a great and convenient solution, doesn’t it?

-The only problem with this approach is it doesn’t work in the vast majority of cases.
+The only problem is that it doesn’t work in most cases.